-The following table sets forth, as of April 1, 2021, certain information with respect to the Common Stock beneficially owned by (i) each director or nominee for director, (ii) the executive officers named in the Summary Compensation Table, (iii) all executive officers and directors of the Company as a group, and (iv) all shareholders known to be beneficial owners (as that term is defined under SEC rules) of more than 5% of the Common Stock.
+The following table sets forth, as of March 31, 2022, certain information with respect to the Common Stock beneficially owned by (i) each director or nominee for director, (ii) the executive officers named in the Summary Compensation Table, (iii) all executive officers and directors of the Company as a group, and (iv) all shareholders known to be beneficial owners (as that term is defined under SEC rules) of more than 5% of the Common Stock.
 Except as otherwise indicated, the shareholders listed in the table have sole voting and investment powers with respect to the Common Stock owned by them.
+These figures do not reflect the 160,000 RSUs that were granted to seven executive officers of the Company in March 2022, because those RSUs are not vested until one year after grant so are not deemed to be beneficially owned by the executive as of March 31, 2022.